 What are the other types of creditors specified under the Insolvency Code?

-1) Secured Creditors- A secured creditor is one who has a security interest established in their favor.
-In order to secure the performance of the borrower’s or debtor’s obligations, a security interest is a right, title, interest, or claim in property that is created in favor of or for the benefit of the creditor.
+1) Secured Creditors- A secured creditor is one who has a security interest established in their favour.
+In order to secure the performance of the borrower’s or debtor’s obligations, a security interest is a right, title, interest, or claim in property that is created in favour of or for the benefit of the creditor.

 Whose interest is intended to be secured by the creation of such interest, right, title, or claim in the property mortgaged, hypothecated, charged or assigned, or otherwise alienated?
 However, such interest must be without a guarantee of performance.